 - Electric mixer

 - 1/4 C. of melted butter

 - 3 TBS of date syrup, honey, or maple syrup (I enjoy the Date Lady syrup).
 See notes if you want to use honey or white sugar.

 - 1 TBS of flour

 - Preheat skillet or griddle to medium heat.
 Add butter to keep the pancakes from sticking.

-- Combine the sourdough starter, eggs, date syrup, and melted butter in a large mixing bowl.
+- Combine the sourdough starter, eggs, sweetener (date syrup, honey, or maple syrup), and melted butter in a large mixing bowl.
 Mix well.

 - Add in the baking soda, salt, and flour.
 Mix all ingredients together.

 - Pour about 1/4 C. of batter onto the cooking surface.
 You can do more or less depending on what size pancakes you want.